ropensci-archive/roweb2/content/technotes/2019-12-08-precalculate-vignettes.md

   - packages
 ---

+As of earlier this year, we are now [automatically building](http://localhost:1313/technotes/2019/06/07/ropensci-docs/) binaries and pkgdown documentation for [all rOpenSci packages](https://docs.ropensci.org).
+One issue we encountered is that some packages include vignettes that require some special tools/data/credentials, which are unavailable on generic build servers.

+This post explains how to include such vignettes and articles in your package.

+### On package vignettes

-By default, R automatically recreates vignettes by running all R code during `R CMD check` or when generating pkgdown sites.
+By default, R automatically recreates vignettes during `R CMD check` or when generating pkgdown sites by running all R code.
 This is useful because it provides some extra testing of your code and ensures that documentation is reproducible.
 However, sometimes it is not a good idea to run the code on every build server, every time.
 For example:

   - The vignette examples require some special local software or private data.
   - The code connects to a web service that requires authentication or has limits.